Find a Recipe!

 Tip: I like to put the dough into my oven for the first rise.
 Turn on the oven for a few minutes while you’re mixing the dough, then shut it off and put the bowl in there.
 It’s warm and draft free.

-Step by step on how to make no-knead dinner rolls.
+Step by step on how to form the rolls.

 But anyway, punch down the dough and then move it to a well floured board.
 I have a large wooden board my husband made me, but any large pastry board or cutting board will work great.